LabMaestro

 Introduction

-This page aims to detail the Method components available in the LabMaestro Experiment Builder and how they interact with their underlying Timelines.
+This page details the Method components available in the LabMaestro Experiment Builder and how they interact with their underlying Timelines.

 After reading this page, you should: